Accessibility percolation in random fitness landscapes: Introduction

 Along with other related empirical studies \cite{JK-Lozovsky2009,JK-Poelwijk2007}, the work of Weinreich et al. motivated the first theoretical investigations of evolutionary accessibility in random fitness landscapes \cite{JK-Carneiro2010,JK-Franke2011}.
 Here the term \textit{fitness landscape} refers to the assignment of fitness values to genotypes that are connected by mutations \cite{JK-deVisser2014,JK-deVisser2018,JK-Fragata2019,JK-Stadler2002,JK-Szendro2013}.
 In terms of the general definition of accessibility percolation given above, the graph of interest in this case is the space of genetic sequences endowed with the standard Hamming metric, and the random labels encode fitness or some proxy thereof, such as antibiotic resistance.
 The precise mathematical setting will be introduced in the next section, and the basic phenomenology will be explained with particular emphasis on the occurrence of abrupt, percolation-like transitions in the accessibility properties.
-Section \ref{JK-Sec:Trees} reviews accessibility percolation on trees, which sheds additional light on the role of graph geometry, and some generalizations of the standard models will be discussed in Sections \ref{JK-Sec:Correlations} and \ref{JK-Sec:Downhill}.
+Section \ref{JK-Sec:Trees} reviews accessibility percolation on trees, which sheds additional light on the role of graph geometry, and some generalisations of the standard models will be discussed in Sections \ref{JK-Sec:Correlations} and \ref{JK-Sec:Downhill}.
 Concluding remarks addressing the relation between accessibility and predictability as well as the role of accessible paths in the evolutionary dynamics are presented in Sect.~\ref{JK-Sec:Summary}.
 In addition to a survey of the literature, some unpublished new results are reported in Sections \ref{JK-Sec:Multiple} and \ref{JK-Sec:Downhill}.
+In its focus on the structure \textit{of} fitness landscapes, the chapter is complementary to the contributions of Anton Bovier \cite{JK-Bovier2019} and Wolfgang K\"onig \cite{JK-Koenig2019} to this volume, where different types of evolutionary dynamics \textit{on} fitness landscapes are discussed.